 Fiber Optic cables come in numerous variations that are manufactured to achieve the unique goals of the application.
 Simplex and duplex fiber-optic cables are categories of Single Mode and Multimode fiber cable.
 When looking at the difference between Simplex and Duplex it should become clear what you will need for your networking demands.

 What is the difference between simplex and duplex?

-Duplex fiber cable is formed to send and receive information through two-way transmission.
-The streamlined illustration to exemplify this construct is a modern telephone.
-In this instance, persons talking on the phone are able to virtually communicate with one another at the exact same time without signal loss because the channel is manufactured to run two-ways.
+Duplex fiber cable is designed to send and receive information through two-way transmission.
+An example of a product that works off of duplex fibers is the modern telephone.
+In this case, persons talking on the phone are able to communicate with one another at the exact same time without signal loss because the channel is manufactured to run two-ways.
 Both sides are sending and receiving information at the same time.

-What is half duplex?
+What is Half Duplex?

 The common example of half duplex fiber cable functioning is a two-way radio or a walkie-talkie.
 These products have a means of communication where the channel is only good one way at a time.
 If two people using walkie-talkies try to talk at the same time there will only be static.

 Choosing between simplex, duplex, and half duplex should be easy when you understand the difference between them and when you know the application they will be used for.
 Although simplex, duplex, and half duplex are all available in both single mode and multimode, there are specs that pertain to each individually that make one or the other a better fit in certain circumstances.
 In order to create an efficient fiber network, one must know the desired goal and choose the correct fiber cable accordingly.
 Check out Fiber Savvy for all of your fiber needs!